NeoDyeBlue/cmi-scheduling-system/README.md

 # Setup for Development (MongoDB Atlas / Online)

-Navigate to the project folder and open a terminal and enter the following commands:
+Navigate to the project folder and open a terminal then enter the following commands:

 ```bash
 # install dependencies